 Board of Trustees Responsibilities

-As delegated by the Board of Trustees, the Oasis Group Chief Executive is the lead for Safeguarding Children and Adults at Risk and has oversight of the Oasis Group Policy Committee which reports to the Board on all Safeguarding issues.
+As delegated by the Board of Trustees, the Oasis Group Chief Executive has oversight of the Audit and Risk Committee which reports to the Board on all Safeguarding issues.
 This is repeated at Subsidiary level – each Subsidiary Board maintains oversight of safeguarding issues via their board committees, reporting to the Parent Board (Oasis Charitable Trust) on a quarterly basis.

-Oasis is associated with the local Safeguarding Children’s Board of each Local Authority in which it operates.
-Any issues related to safeguarding children will be discussed at these boards as required.
+Oasis is also associated with the local Multi-Agency Safeguarding partnerships of each Local Authority in which it operates.
+Any issues related to safeguarding children and at-risk adults will be discussed at these boards as required.

 Disclosure & Barring Checks

-Oasis has robust audit checklist to assure that safeguarding systems and processes are working.
-The audit includes: the monitoring of Academies Single Central Record, the monitoring of Child Protection & Adults at Risk Policies and Procedures including, ‘Allegations against Professionals’ and the monitoring of training for all employees and volunteers, guidance and support.
-The Oasis audit will be undertaken in December for reporting in January.
-When necessary, Oasis will take part in relevant audits with partner agencies including those from relevant Local Authorities.
+Oasis has robust audit checklists to ensure that safeguarding systems and processes are working.
+The audit includes: the monitoring of Child Protection & Adults at Risk Policies and Procedures including, ‘Allegations against Professionals’, and the monitoring of training for all employees and volunteers, guidance, and support.
+The Oasis Academies will submit to each Local Authority a copy of the OCL safeguarding audit to fulfil our statutory duty and ensure that our pupils are better supported.